Catherinedataa/techwave-electronics-sales-marketing-analysis/README.md

 From January 2022 to August 2024, TechWave Electronics exhibited different performances over the years.
 In 2022, it was a base year with no variation in revenue, conversion rates, and closed deals.
 In the year 2023, the company witnessed positive growth in revenue by 4.75% and a slight increment in closed deals by 1.20%, while the conversion rate decreased by -1.25%.
 Yet, for this year, revenue drastically went down by -34.89%, the average conversion rate also decreased by -0.43%, while the number of closed deals declined by as high as -30.18%.
 This decrease in performance during 2024, contrasting to the positive performance in 2023, highlights areas of concern that need to be addressed moving forward.

 Below is an overview page from the Power BI dashboard, with additional examples provided throughout the report.
-The interactive dashboard can be accessed here: [link] (https://github.com/Catherinedataa/techwave-electronics-sales-marketing-analysis/blob/master/sales_marketing.pbix)
+The interactive dashboard can be accessed here:[link](https://github.com/Catherinedataa/techwave-electronics-sales-marketing-analysis/blob/master/sales_marketing.pbix)

  **Sales Trend Analysis**
  There has been significant fluctuations in both revenue and profit from 2022 to 2024.

  2022 (Base Year): Revenue was $601k, while profit was at $132K.
 This was used as the base for comparison in further years.

  2023: Revenue was $630k an increase of 4.75%, reflecting positive growth.
-The profit also increased moderately by 3.14% to $136K 2024: Both revenue and profit took a sharp downturn.
+The profit also increased moderately by 3.14% to $136K.

+ 2024: Both revenue and profit took a sharp downturn.
 Revenue as at August is $410K, a declined by 34.89%, and profit dropped by 37.16%, falling to $86K.

 ![image](https://github.com/user-attachments/assets/0ff7b47c-25ad-44ff-aa28-577d9ff97dc6)

 **Lead and Marketing Campaign**
 There are steady trends in lead performance and marketing campaign effectiveness from 2022 to 2024.

 2022 (Base Year): Lead Conversion Rate was 78%, Average Revenue per Lead was $797.02, and Cost per Lead was $621.71, with a ROAS of 1.28.

 2023: Lead Conversion Rate remained steady at 78%, while Average Revenue per Lead increased to $840.47.
 Cost per Lead increased by a small margin to $658.45, while ROAS remained the same at 1.28.

 2024: Lead Conversion Rate slightly fell to 77%, Average Revenue per Lead was $824.75, and Cost per Lead decreased to $652.35.
 ROAS slightly decreased to 1.26.

 Marketing campaigns such as Winter Promo and Spring Promo remained key revenue drivers.
 Summer Deals showed consistent seasonal performance.
 Email and social media were the top lead sources, with Referral yielding the highest revenue per lead.

  ![image](https://github.com/user-attachments/assets/63062b40-0fbd-4c42-b8fd-711e57f306bc)